csiro-data-school/python-functions/_episodes/30-design-recipe.md

 > * `TGgggTCaGtnAAa`- sequence contains mix of capital and lower case letters, or 'n' {: .callout}

-Working out your boundary conditions, and including them as examples in your function documentation, is what really defines how your function should behave.
+Working out your boundary conditions is what really defines how your function should behave.
 Not only does it help you write the function, it also tells anyone else who uses it or reads it exactly what to expect.

 In our 'generic' function design recipe, you can formulate your examples just like your signature and stub:

-`compute_gc: T -> 0.0`
+`compute_gc: "T" -> 0.0`

-`compute_gc: GGGGGGGGG -> 100.0`
+`compute_gc: "GGGGGGGGG" -> 100.0`

 > ## DNA
 >